JensenMed/TurboVets/replit.md

-# project.md
+# Task Management System

 ## Overview

 This is a secure task management system built as a full-stack web application for TurboVets.
 The system implements role-based access control (RBAC) with three user roles: admin, manager, and employee.
-Users can create, manage, and track tasks within their organization, with different permission levels based on their role.
-The application features a modern React frontend with TypeScript, an Express.js backend, and PostgreSQL database with Drizzle ORM for data management.
+It provides comprehensive task management capabilities including creation, assignment, tracking, commenting, and real-time collaboration features within a multi-tenant architecture.

 ## User Preferences